dei-biz/tuenti9/README.md

 Lots of respect for everyone that solved some of the problems.
 They made me think a lot.
 I'll try to take some time apart for next year contest.

-## NOTE:

-Number 3 is missing, I left it at my laptop at @corunet.
-I'll upload it next monday.